nunderwood6/timeline_forcemap/process_CEH/CEH_metadata.md

 #Structuring by Municipio
 Next, massacres were nested by municipio and added as a property of the municipio geojson, which was then written to a file called *massacres_nested.geojson*.
+Massacres were sorted by size in descending for efficient circle packing.

+#Calculating circle positions
+To visualize multiple massacres aggregated at the municipal level, I used D3's circle packing and force simulation algorithms to cluster circles as close as possible to the municipio's centroid without overlapping other circles, in *calculateCirclePositions.js*.
+Positions needed to be calculated for each time period since the circles nudge each other around as they are added.
+Each circle has positions stored for each time period.
+Since the positions are pixel values, they are specific to the viewbox size where they are calculated.
+The script console.log's the viewbox dimensions so the corresponding values can be updated in *main.js*.